What Is a Nassau?

 Gross (Cross-Course)

 Scores are compared relative to par within each segment.
-If you shoot 1-under on the front 9 at your course and your opponent shoots even par at theirs, you win the front 9 bet regardless of which course is harder.
+If you shoot 1-under on the front 9 at your course and your opponent shoots even par at theirs, you win the front 9 segment regardless of which course is harder.

 Net (Cross-Course)